Is becoming a geographer right for me?

 How to become a Geographer

-Geographers need a master’s degree for most positions.
+Geographers need a Master’s Degree in Geography for most positions.
 Those with a bachelor’s degree may qualify for some entry-level jobs, but these often require previous geography experience or training in using geographic information system (GIS) technology.

 Students usually choose to concentrate their courses in physical, human, or regional geography.
 Most programs include courses in both physical and human geography, statistics or mathematics, remote sensing, and GIS.
 In addition, courses in business, economics, or real estate are increasingly important as more geographers are employed in private industry.